Island Creek (Trent River tributary)

-Island Creek is a 5.73 mi long 2nd order tributary to the Trent River in Jones County, North Carolina.
+Island Creek is a 5.73 mi long 2nd order tributary to the Trent River in Jones County, North Carolina, United States.

 Course

 Island Creek rises about 2 miles east of Pollocksville, North Carolina in Croatan National Forest and then flows northerly to join the Trent River at River Bend, North Carolina.

 Watershed

 Island Creek drains 11.75 sqmi of area, receives about 54.7 in/year of precipitation, has a wetness index of 565.10, and is about 45% forested.